DominicMachado/DominicMachado.github.io/docs/latn-399-s22/opuscula-latn-399-s22.md

 -	Summarize the various pieces of evidence used to point to a specific Petronius in the age of Nero
 -	Critique these arguments by pointing to places where the evidenc or argumentation used is insufficient
 -	Offer your point of view on the matter of the authorship of the Satyricon and explain how you came to that conclusion
--	Correctly cite the sources you use, both ancient and modern
+-	Cite both ancient and modern sources in your argument

 ***

 **Opusculum #2: Sermo vulgaris**

 For this opusculum, please read Bret Boyce’s [chapter](link here) on the ways in which Petronius represents non-elite speech in the Satyrica.
 Once you have read the chapter, have a look at the following four sentences below, all from the freedmen’s speeches in sections 41 - 46.
 In each sentence, the bolded word(s) represent what Boyce terms a “popular feature” of Petronius language.
 For each bolded word, your job is to identify which of Boyce’s “popular feature” it represents and explain how you know that.
 For example, if I gave you the sentence *curabo **domata sit** Cassandra caligaria* (74.14), you would say that **domata sit** represents a “change of conjugation” because the classical form of the verb has the principal parts *domo, domare, domui, domitus*.
 You would also note that it appears that the speaker has changed the fourth principal part to fit better with the fact that the first two principal parts indicate that it belongs to the first conjugation.

+In order to complete this opuscula, it is important to work closely with the [online Lewis & Short dictionary](http://folio2.furman.edu/lewis-short/) and the various commentaries made available to you as they will help you to determine what is unique about the word forms that appear below.

 - *vix me **balneus** **calfecit**. tamen calda potio vestiarius est. **staminatas** duxi, et plane **matus** sum. **vinus** mihi in cerebrum abiit.* (41.11-12)